59xa/DynamicWin-Legacy/README.md

 - While [version 2.0](https://github.com/FlorianButz/DynamicWin) of this software has been made public, the legacy codebase will continue to exist and maintained by me until FlorianButz decides to pull the legacy support.
 - This repository is no longer connected to the original repository's fork network.
 Please report your issues regarding V2  [here](https://github.com/FlorianButz/DynamicWin).
 - V1 (this repository) will co-exist with V2, and will not serve as a replacement but an alternative for users to use.
-- Your support truly means a lot to us to keep maintaining DynamicWin Legacy.
+- Your support truly means a lot to keep maintaining DynamicWin Legacy.
 Keep an eye out whenever a new release comes out.
 - Feel free to contribute to this project as you wish.
 Open any issues on the issues page if you encounter any bugs.
 <br>